zth/rescript-relay/reason-relay-documentation/docs/vscode-extension.md

 sidebar_label: Dedicated VSCode extension
 ---

-There's a [dedicated VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay) for using ReasonRelay with VSCode and ReScript syntax.
+There's a [dedicated VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay) for using RescriptRelay with VSCode and ReScript syntax.
 You are **very encouraged** to use that if you can.
 I promise it'll make life simpler for you.

 _Short video detailing the extension is coming soon_.